hvpaiva/dotfiles/README.md

 ## Contributing

 Issues and Pull Requests are greatly appreciated.
-If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.
+If you’re new to contributing to open-source projects, I’d be happy to help you get started.

-You can start by [opening an issue](https://github.com/hvpaiva/dotfiles/issues/new) describing the problem that you're looking to resolve and we'll go from there.
+You can begin by [opening an issue](https://github.com/hvpaiva/dotfiles/issues/new) describing the problem you're trying to solve, and we'll take it from there.

 ## License

-This project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php) © Highlander Paiva.
+This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) © Highlander Paiva.

 ## Acknowledgement